Non-K\"ahler Calabi-Yau manifolds and holomorphic geometric structures: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for helpful comments.
 The authors would like to thank Valentino Tosatti for kindly answering their questions and pointing out references \cite{Boz, Ho, Fe}.
 We also thank Nicolina Istrati for her kind explanations about Vaisman Calabi-Yau manifolds and for noting a mistake in a preliminary version.
 The first-named author is partially supported by a J. C. Bose Fellowship (JBR/2023/000003).
 The second-named author is supported by ANR project IsoMoDyn ANR-25-CE40-1360-03.